‘I’m speaking.’ How Kamala Harris transformed as a politician and found her voice.

 To those who have known Ms. Harris a long time, the steady improvement in her political skills has been visible – from her start as district attorney to becoming California attorney general, then U.S. senator, vice president, and now presidential nominee.

-“Her level of confidence about herself has just improved with every job she’s had since the beginning,” says Mr. Buell, the San Francisco donor, who has played a role in all her campaigns.
+“Her level of confidence about herself has just improved with every job she’s had since the beginning,” says Mr. Buell, the San Francisco donor, who has played a role in her other campaigns.
 “There’s a little less, almost no nervous laughter.
 She’s speaking slower, and in convincing ways.
 She’s her own self.”